SoftFluent/CodeFluent-Entities-Documentation/use_your_data_access_layer.md

 # Use your Data Access Layer

+## Create your application

-## Add a console application project
+Add a console application project into your solution.

 ## Use the generated C# library

 ## Add instances

 ## Run the application